|

 The Model

+The model is clearly based on the later second batch of vehicles and lacks the roof vents found on the first 20 vehicles.
 The models construction is classic EFE and uses the now familiar internal poles, the upper and lower deck body are die-cast while the chassis and front mudguards are plastic as are the platform bulkhead and internal seating components.

 The model seems to catch the spirit of the real bus extremely well, the proportions and subtle body curves all look pretty accurate.
 The body panel beading has been modeled in it entirety, the artificial gaps that are often found on earlier EFE models around areas where fleet names and advert are positioned are not present on the RLH and this really improves the models appearance.